AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ### Notable Directories:

 ```
-├── openlane             -> directory where the tool can be invoked (run docker first)
+├── OOpenLane             -> directory where the tool can be invoked (run docker first)
 │   ├── designs          -> All designs must be extracted from this folder
 │   │   │   ├── picorv32a -> Design used as case study for this workshop
 │   |   |   ├── ...